karsumit94/andrewholsted.github.io/_posts/2012-10-01-Fullcalendar-and-recurring-events.md

 tags: "Fullcalendar, PHP, MySQL"
 ---

 I'm currently using arshaw's <a href="http://arshaw.com/fullcalendar/">fullcalendar</a> for a project I'm working on.
 It's a nice calendar with great documentation.
 However, it is up to the developers to implement their own back end for the calendar.
-Here's what I did using PHP and MySQL.
+Here's one way to do it using PHP and MySQL.

 First, I use two MySQL tables to store the event data.
 One is called 'events_parent' and the other is 'events'.
 Each event can have only one parent event.